 Dear Mr. Simon:

-The Interstate Natural Gas Association of America (INGAA), is pleased to have this opportunity to submit its comments concerning the Exposure Draft of the Proposed Statement of Position, “Accounting for Certain Costs and Activities Related to Property, Plant and Equipment.
+The Interstate Natural Gas Association of America (INGAA), is pleased to have this opportunity to submit its comments concerning the Exposure Draft of the Proposed Statement of Position (SOP), “Accounting for Certain Costs and Activities Related to Property, Plant and Equipment (PP&E).”
 INGAA, the North American association, represents interstate natural gas pipeline companies that own and operate approximately 180,000 miles of natural gas pipe and transport more than 90 percent of the nation’s natural gas

-We fully support and appreciate the efforts of AcSec and the AICPA with respect to setting standards and providing guidance essential to maintaining the integrity of financial statements for the investing community.
-However, it is our opinion that the proposed SOP offers no improvement to the financial data currently provided to stockholders and investors in companies with a large, self-constructed asset base.
-In fact we suggest and are concerned that in some instances the SOP conflicts with GAAP and ignores important cost and economic realities for the sake of consistency alone.
+The proposed SOP offers no improvement to the financial data currently provided to stockholders and investors in companies with a large, self-constructed asset base.
+In fact we suggest and are concerned that in some instances the SOP conflicts with GAAP (Generally Accepted Accounting Principles) and ignores important cost and economic realities such as the matching of costs to the associated revenues, for the sake of consistency alone.
 Since the late 90s, the concept of “matching” hasn’t been used much to support accounting theory.
 In fact, some (especially the SEC) believe the matching concept is dead due to perceived abuses of this rationale!
 Don’t need to change your thought, just thought you should know that in today’s environment, the matching concept hasn’t been used much, and may be seen as more negative than supportive of a position.
-We recommend not leading with this argument. (we suggest you describe how the CFR impacts the transportation industry – what (broadly) does this law govern for pipelines since the SOP is non-industry specific) We suggest you articulate your point more (in what instances would it cause you to violate federal regulations – may even cite code references).
+We recommend not leading with this argument.
+More importantly, interstate pipeline accounting is regulated by the Federal Government through the Natural Gas Act (NGA) and Code of Federal Regulations (CFR) (we suggest you describe how the CFR impacts the transportation industry – what (broadly) does this law govern for pipelines since the SOP is non-industry specific) and many of the proposals of the SOP may cause pipelines to violate federal regulations.
+We suggest you articulate your point more (in what instances would it cause you to violate federal regulations – may even cite code references).
 If compliance with the SOP will cause a law violation, tell the reader why - without such an explanation, it might sound like you are crying Wolf.

 GENERAL COMMENTS